fluff-shark/fluff-shark.github.io/bio.md

 ---

 I'm **Dave Bemiller**, a full stack Staff Engineer working remotely from the mountains of central Pennsylvania.
-After graduating from Carnegie Mellon with a Physics degree in 2011, I've been working happily as a software engineer in [education](https://www.ixl.com), [finance](https://www.creditkarma.com), [advertising](https://www.xandr.com), and [healthcare](https://carbonhealth.com).
+After graduating in 2011 from Carnegie Mellon with a Physics degree, I've been working ever since as a software engineer in [education](https://www.ixl.com), [finance](https://www.creditkarma.com), [advertising](https://www.xandr.com), and [healthcare](https://carbonhealth.com).